jellyfin/jellyfin.org/docs/general/administration/hardware-selection/index.md

 ## Recommended System Requirements

 Below is a list of recommended specs to run Jellyfin.
+A good Jellyfin experience can be had with minimal tweaking on platforms that meet these specs.
 Whilst Jellyfin can work on relatively low-end hardware, the following specs are recommended for a good experience.

 - CPU: Intel Core i5-2300, AMD Ryzen 3 1200, Apple M1 or above.
 - RAM: 8GB or above, 16GB or above for Windows 11.